INFO-698-InfoSci-Capstone/stats-games-r/analysis/logs/log.md

 5/7/26
 3pm-5pm: Wrapping up game, got all criteria to run properly.
 Testing of the game with multiple users was also done.
 2hrs

+5/8/25
+5pm-6pm: Finalizing and sending off final code to Dr.Wetherell via Github so she can upload her feedback 1hr

 ---